Making a pollinator garden and attracting pollinators to your plants (both ornamental and vegetable) is incredibly important.

 Flowers that support pollinators

-Attract butterflies and bees and other native pollinators to your garden.
-Include plants that bloom in your garden.
-Here is a list of our favorites.
+To Attract butterflies, bees and other native pollinators to your garden Include plants that bloom in your garden.

 Butterfly Bush: A deciduous shrub with masses of beautiful blossoms.
 Blooms summer to autumn.
 Hardy from zones 5 south to zone 9